Sarah Everard’s killer Wayne Couzens admits indecent exposure

 On November 13 2020, he stepped out of a woodland in Deal, Kent, naked and masturbated as a woman cycled past.

+She warned away some walkers before calling her husband to tell him what had happened at about 1.40pm.

+Traffic cameras and cell site data located Couzens in his Seat in that country area at that time.

-A few months later, on different occasions on February 14 and 27 2021, Couzens exposed his genitals to staff at a drive-in McDonald’s at Swanley service station.
+A few months later, on different occasions on February 14 and 27 2021, Couzens exposed his genitals to staff at a drive-in fast food restaurant in Kent.

 He is said to have looked straight at them sat in his car, showing his erect penis, while handing his card to pay for food.